Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/Tree.rst

 designed for predictable performance, allocator control, and efficient ordered data access while remaining fully agnostic to the stored data type.

-Unlike :ref:`array`, this module does not provide primitive typed wrappers.
+This module does not provide primitive typed wrappers.
 Instead, it is intended to serve as a foundation for user-defined data structures, where the caller defines the stored type via :c:type:`dtype_id_t` and builds thin wrappers around the generic API.